neskoc/mqtt_arrowhead/doc/installation.md

 After installing AH local cloud you can find __master.p12__-file at:
 `/etc/arrowhead/master.p12`

-## TODO: Find out how passwords are generated!
-I can't find the way to unlock it nor any other certificate generated during the cloud installation.
-I've tried both the default password __123456__, the password I could find in .properties files (that password is called __core-common__ during the installation) and all the other passwords I've chosen during the installation (from now on I'll use the same password everywhere to make troubleshooting easier)

-I've also used [scripts](https://github.com/eclipse-arrowhead/core-java-spring/tree/master/scripts/certificate_generation) to generate all certificates which are by default seved in ``
+I've also used [scripts](https://github.com/eclipse-arrowhead/core-java-spring/tree/master/scripts/certificate_generation) to generate all certificates which are by default saved in the folder __..\__ = on level up.

 ## Docker